You must study an approved course at an approved institution to get Youth Allowance as a student, Austudy, or Pensioner Education Supplement.

 - a course preparing you for tertiary study

 - special school

-- a course approved for the VET Student Loan (VSL), and
+- approved for the VET Student Loan (VSL), and

 - done with an institution approved to provide VSL courses.